haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

 * seafile server
 * seahub

-Note: While ccnet server was merged into the seafile-server in Seafile 8.0, the corresponding database is still required for the time being.
+!!! note "While ccnet server was merged into the seafile-server in Seafile 8.0, the corresponding database is still required for the time being"

 Run the script as user seafile: